 British Columbia

-BC security guard licenses are managed under the Security Services Act Canada.
-To get a security guard license in Canada if you live in BC, you must:
+BC security guard licenses are managed under the BC Security Services Act and overseen by Security Programs at the Ministry of Public Safety and Solicitor General.
+To get a security guard license in BC, you must:

 Guards in BC must wear proper uniforms and carry a license card.
 Both digital and physical versions are used.
 Private security guards may not carry weapons unless they are specifically licensed.
 The security guard firearms rules in BC state that only those who work for armored car companies and have special authorization may carry firearms.